 Our choice: 2.2 CDTi (163) Exclusiv AWD

-Thanks to the diverse, adjustable seat, it's easy to get comfortable behind the wheel and the high driving position gives you a great view of the road ahead.
+Behind the wheel of the Vauxhall Antara, it's easy to get comfortable thanks to the diverse and adjustable driver's seat.
+What's more, the high driving position also gives you a great view out.

-There are two engines on offer with the Vauxhall Antara - the first is a 2.2 CDTi diesel, which is available with either 161bhp or 182bhp.
-There's also a 2.4i 16v petrol engine, which manages 40.4mpg.
+There are two engines available in the Vauxhall Antara range.
+The first is a 2.4-litre 16-valve petrol, which produces 165bhp, while the second is a 2.2-litre CDTi which is available with either 161bhp or 182bhp.

-A six-speed manual gearbox is available across the Vauxhall Antara range, while four-wheel drive models are available with a six-speed automatic.
-The Vauxhall Antara offers precise steering and good body control, but it simply can't match the Ford Kuga or Volkswagen Tiguan in terms of driver enjoyment.
+In terms of driving, the Antara offers precise steering and good body control.
+However, it simply can't match the Ford Kuga or Volkswagen Tiguan in terms of driver enjoyment.

-The Vauxhall Antara offers 420 litres of boot space, which expands to 1,420 litres when the rear seats are folded.
-It's not bad, but rivals such as the Toyota RAV4 and Hyundai Santa Fe are a lot more practical.
+The boot of the Antara has a capacity of 420 litres, which expand to 1,420 litres when the rear seats are folded.
+Like the rest of the car, it isn't bad, but it lags behind rivals such as the Toyota RAV-4 and Hyundai Santa Fe which are a lot more practical.

 The interior of the Vauxhall Antara is pretty spacious and there's plenty of headroom and legroom in the back.
 As well as a foldout armrest, you'll find useful storage cubbies and lidded compartments, too.